 The importance of ě (the so-called yat) lies in its pronunciation.
 Whereas in most languages e does not soften its preceding consonant, ě softens it in all languages except Slovene, Serbian and Macedonian, amounting for 96% of the speakers.
 It is therefore logical that this (rather considerable) distinction is made in Interslavic.
 The traditional solution is ě, which also makes for an good compromise between, for example, Serbian e and Croatian ije/je.
 This character has two disadvantages, though.
 The only languages that have ě in their alphabets are Czech and Sorbian, and its Cyrillic equivalent ѣ is not used in any living Slavic language nowadays, so that few people will even recognise it.

 For the lack of a good alternative in Cyrillic, and because the ě/e distinction is relevant mostly in languages that use the Latin alphabet, there is no good reason to use anything else in Cyrillic but е.
 Those who insist on making the distinction anyway can of course use the old Cyrillic letter ѣ, but this is not advised, since it is no longer used in any contemporary Cyrillic alphabet (in 1945, Bulgarian and Rusyn were the last to abolish it), and using it in Interslavic texts would seriously impede intelligibility.
-Suggested alternatives like є or іе have the disadvantage of being etymologically incorrect.
+Theoretically, it would be possible to use є instead, which has the advantage of being recognisable as something similar to е, but the disadvantage of being etymologically incorrect.

 This phoneme is helpful mostly to Russians and Poles.
 In South Slavic, Ukrainian and spoken Czech and Slovak, it has merged with i.
-Those who do not have these characters on their keyboard, as well as those who are targeting a predominantly South Slavic audience, are free to use i / и instead.
+Those who do not have these characters on their keyboard, those who don't know when to make the distinction, and those who are targeting a predominantly South Slavic audience, are free to use i / и in all cases.

-The Cyrillic counterparts of lj, nj and rj use the soft sign: ль, нь, рь.
+The Cyrillic counterparts of lj and nj use the soft sign: ль, нь.
 However, Serbs and Macedonians may not be able to write this character on their own keyboard.
 Instead of ль нь they can of course use љ њ.
-In the case of рь the best solution is simply omitting the soft sign.
-Before a vowel it is also possible to write ј: обдарјены.

 On the other hand, Russian, Ukrainians, Belarussians and Bulgarians do not have Cyrillic ј.
 The logical substitute here is й (syllable-initially/finally) or ь (after a consonant).
 However, that is not the end of the story, because Cyrillic is not very supportive of sequences where these are followed by a vowel.
 Instead, in most cases ligatures are used: